2025 Phoenix Food Action Plan

 • Progress on Action: OEP established a municipally funded Food Systems Program in 2021 with funding for staff and programmatic activities.

-• Progress on Action: In 2022 and 2023, OEP provided $2,590,300 in grants through the Food System Transformation, Agri-Food Technology Innovation, and Resilient & Sustainable Agriculture programs to small, local businesses and nonprofits in the local food system to fund projects promoting a more resilient, sustainable, and equitable food system, including improving food security and accessibility, adopting sustainable practices, and creating jobs.
+• Progress on Action: Between 2022 and 2024, OEP provided $3,137,974 in grants through the Food System Transformation, Agri-Food Technology Innovation, and Resilient & Sustainable Agriculture programs to small, local businesses and nonprofits in the local food system to fund projects promoting a more resilient, sustainable, and equitable food system, including improving food security and accessibility, adopting sustainable practices, and creating jobs.

-• Progress on Action: In 2022 and 2023 OEP's Phoenix Backyard Garden Program will install 178 free garden systems to residents living in food deserts and impacted by COVID to promote healthy eating, physical activity, and reduce food insecurity, offering a choice of three gardening systems with training and support for one year included.
+• Progress on Action: As of 2024, OEP's Phoenix Backyard Garden Program, which has received over $1.6 million in funding from the City since 2022, has installed 276 free garden systems in the backyards of over 780 residents living in food deserts, low-income, and COVID-impacted neighborhoods, promoting healthy eating, physical activity, and reducing food insecurity by offering a choice of three gardening systems with training and support for one year included.

-• Progress on Action: OEP and Arizona State University will establish an AgriFood Tech Incubator in 2023 to accelerate ventures in sustainable food systems and agriculture while generating sustainable and equitable economic impact.
+• Progress on Action: In 2023, OEP and Arizona State University established an AgriFood Tech Incubator, Cultivate PHX, to accelerate ventures in sustainable food systems and agriculture while generating sustainable and equitable economic impact.
+As of June 2024, $251,500 has been allocated to 4 business ventures registered in the program.

 Strategy 3: Partner with schools and others to support and promote education for youth and adults.